visible

 problem

 New Visible customers were unclear about what to do after purchase.
-Poor expectation-setting and in-app guidance led to increased customer care chat volume and ultimately, low customer satisfaction based on qualitative feedback and NPS scores.
-Business goal: Reduce customer care chat volume and create an onboarding experience that increased user engagement.
-KPIs: Leading indicators (early signals influenced directly by UX changes) 1.
-App session frequency 2.
-App session duration 3.
-Customer care chat volume Lagging indicators (downstream business outcomes) 1.
-Net Promoter Score (NPS) 2.
-Customer Lifetime Value (CLV)
+Poor expectation-setting and in-app guidance led to increased customer care chat volume and ultimately, low customer usability ratings.
+Business goal: Reduce customer care contact rate by improving post-purchase activation and in-app guidance KPIs: Leading indicators (early signals influenced directly by UX changes) - Activation rate - Support contact rate (chat per user) Lagging indicators (downstream business outcomes) - NPS (usability + satisfaction) - CLV (driven by retention + reduced cost-to-serve)

 solution